Introduction

 What is Two-factor Authentication (2FA)?

-Two-factor authentication (2FA) is a security method that requires two different authentication factors to verify a user’s identity.
-Unlike SFA, 2FA authentication makes it harder for attackers to gain access because it combines two of the following:
+Two-factor authentication (2FA) is a security method that requires two different authentication factors out of the four mentioned above to verify a user’s identity.
+Unlike SFA, 2FA authentication makes it harder for attackers to gain access because it combines at least two of the factors.

 Two-factor Authentication Methods